 - Students are able to (1) explain the importance of confidentiality, authentication and privacy in the use of computer and network systems, and the roles of cryptographic techniques, standard protocols and specifications for security; (2) appreciate the professional and ethical responsibilities they hold in securing information in computer and network systems; and (3) analyse and critique the government's role and impact in a global and societal context.

 - Typically this unit is assessed in the following ways: (1) mid-semester test; (2) programming project; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Dr Jin Hong

 - Unit rules

 - CITS3002 Networks and Security prior to 2018

 - Contact hours

-- lectures: 2 hours per week; tutorials: 1 hour per week; laboratory work: 2 hours per week
+- lectures: 2 hours per week; practical classes: 1 hour per week; laboratory work: 2 hours per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.